|

 David

-Pendergrass - David farms land that has been in his family for
+Pendergrass - David farmed land that had been in his family for

 many generations in Middle Tennessee.
-He is deeply
+He was deeply

-interested in historical agriculture and collects old tools, catalogs and
+interested in historical agriculture and collected old tools, catalogs and

 publications to aide in his hands-on research.
-David also produces many
+David raised seed for the

 are old commercially released varieties that although once popular,